yiling-huang/yelp_text_mining_R/README.md

 # yelp_text_mining_R

-use yelp dataset to do text mining in R
+Apply yelp dataset to do text mining in R
 This is a subset of Yelp's businesses, reviews, and user data.
 Only focus on useful review in 2014 (the most recent data)